 Before we get to these thoughts, what exactly is a thin smile?
-Fortunately I found a picture on Office.com that shows exactly what I encountered!
+Fortunately I found a picture on Microsoft Office that shows exactly what I encountered!

-We all do realize that the opposite of a smiling speaker is a grumpy one — and that’s not a great alternative.
-Yet, how many of you can tolerate a speaker who has a thin smile all through his presentation.
-So what is the balance between smiling too much, and being just happy?
-Here are some thoughts to share — you can use these as guidelines to help you not cause a death-by-smiling experience.
+We all do realize that the opposite of a smiling speaker is a grumpy one.
+Yes, that’s not a great alternative.
+Yet, how many of you can tolerate a speaker who has a thin smile all through his or her presentation?
+So what is the correct balance between smiling too much, and just being happy?
+Here are some thoughts to share.
+You can use these as guidelines to help you prevent a death-by-smiling experience.

 Now by extolling the virtues of not smiling, I do not mean that you should not smile at all.
 You should certainly smile when appropriate, especially when you are directly speaking with a single member of the audience.
-And a “thin smile” is something entirely different from a regular smile–the former seems plastic and uninvolved while the latter also results beyond smiling lips to smiling eyes.
+And a “thin smile” is something entirely different from a regular smile–the former seems plastic and lacks involvement, while the latter also results beyond smiling lips to smiling eyes.
 And a smile that stops after a few seconds is always good.
 Soon thereafter, you can get back to talking in your most business-like, neutral tone so that you can continue to hold the attention of your audience.
 And they will believe in you.